Anurag-0-1-A/fbeats/README.md

   Resource groups are logical groupings of Azure services, allowing us to manage all the services for a particular application or project together.
   - 4. Select **Standard 1** for the Pricing plan.
-  - 5. In this case I am going to create the app from scratch, so I chose a **custom application** in Template.
+  - 5. In this case, I am going to create the app from scratch, so I chose a **custom application** in Template.
   - 6. Select our location.
   - 7. Click on **Create**.